miclol/WirelessNBS/README.md

 - Leave a 2 block gap above and a 1 block gap below a noteblock, so the instrument block can be placed below it and an air gap above it.
 Above that, an instrument block could be placed if necessary.

 ![Config Rule 2](images/NoteblockConfig2.png)

+NEW: Do NOT add in a configuration for Tempo Changer if it is used as it doesn't actually play any notes.

 ## Usage
 1. Go into the `WirelessNBS` directory.